12 Excellent Free Tools for Monitoring Your Site’s Uptime

 Update: mon.itor.us has merged with Monitis.

 Montastic is a free, quick, and easy-to-use tool for keeping constant knowledge of your websites’ availability.
 Developed by Metadot, Montastic sends you warnings whenever your site crashes (and when it comes back up) through email, RSS, or their Windows and Mac widget.
-Montastic lets you monitor up to 100 sites per account, supports monitoring for HTTP and HTTP Secure connections, and a simple and elegant end-user interface.
+Montastic lets you monitor up to 100 sites per account, supports monitoring for HTTP and HTTP Secure connections, and has a simple and elegant end-user interface.

 ServerMojo is a simple-to-use service for supervising your web server’s uptime.
 It alerts you via IM, Twitter, and email when your site is unavailable.
 ServerMojo permits you to monitor one site at one-hour intervals.

 HostTracker is a free web tool for monitoring site availability.
 You can monitor up to two websites at a time and get free weekly, monthly, quarterly, and yearly reports on your web server’s performance.
-HostTracker provides distributed monitoring, tracking of useful data on site availability for diagnostics, and alerts of issues via email, IM, and/or SMS.
+HostTracker provides distributed monitoring, tracking of useful data, on-site availability for diagnostics, and alerts of issues via email, IM, and/or SMS.
 HostTracker’s front page features a nice utility widget for instantly checking your website’s availability: you simply enter your URL and it will ping your server.

 Observu is a very simple tool intentionally designed for rapid set-up and ease of use.
 With Observu, you can monitor an unlimited amount of websites/web servers, which is great for multi-site owners who want a hassle-free way of keeping track of what’s going on with their web properties.